DFE-Digital/ecf-gov-guidance/content/choose-training-option-early-career-teachers.md

 * Teach First
 * UCL Early Career Teacher Consortium

-Your [appropriate body]() will check your programme to make sure it covers the full depth of the early career framework.
+Your [appropriate body](/appoint-an-appropriate-body-early-career-teachers) will check your programme to make sure it covers the full depth of the early career framework.

-To access and compare the training materials, sign into the '[Support for early career teachers service](link)'.
-You can create an account for your school if you do not already have one.
+To access and compare the training materials, visit the '[Support for early career teachers](https://support-for-early-career-teachers.education.gov.uk/)' service.

-We email your ECTs and mentors a link to the DfE-accredited materials when they pass our eligibility checks.

 ## Option 3: design and deliver your own ECF-based training

-You can design and deliver your own 2-year training programme based on the early career framework.
+You can design and deliver your own 2-year training programme based on the [early career framework](https://www.gov.uk/government/publications/early-career-framework).

-If you do, yor induction tutor should report this to the Department for Education through the '[Manage training for early career teachers](link)' service.
+If you do, your induction tutor should report this to the Department for Education through the '[Manage training for early career teachers](https://manage-training-for-early-career-teachers.education.gov.uk/)' service.

-Your [appropriate body]() will fidelity check your programme to make sure it covers the full depth of the ECF.
+Your [appropriate body](/appoint-an-appropriate-body-early-career-teachers) will fidelity check your programme to make sure it covers the full depth of the ECF.